HaliteChallenge/Halite/CONTRIBUTING.md

     cd website; sudo ./install.sh

 Run the database install script with root user permissions.
-This will install mysql and insert our schema into a database titled Halite.
+This will install mysql, insert our schema into a database titled Halite, and import some dummy users.

     cd sql; sudo ./install.sh